-Students, teachers, and those who work for an educational institution can save money on a new Mac, MacBook, or iPad via the Apple Education Store, which offers discounts all year round.
-Apple throws the education net quite wide, so if you think you may not qualify, there’s a good chance you might.
+Students, teachers, and those who work for an educational institution can save money on a new Mac, MacBook, or iPad by shopping at the Apple Education Store, which offers discounts all year round.

-In this article, we will explain who qualifies and how much the Apple education discount is before explaining how to shop at Apple’s U.S. Education Store, U.K. Education Store, Canada Education Store, or Australia Education Store.
+In this article, we will explain how much the Apple education discount is and who qualifies for an Apple student discount, before explaining how to get an Apple student discount at Apple’s U.S. Education Store, U.K. Education Store, Canada Education Store, or Australia Education Store.

 How much is the Apple student discount?